-If you detect (possibly) unsafe feed, please report it via the EWS report form.
+If you detect (possibly) unsafe feed, please notify it via the EWS notification form.
 Together we can prevent consequential damage for your company and the chain (as much as possible).
 Safe feed is and remains a joint responsibility.

 Feed safety is still in the hands of humans.
 Things can go wrong.
 In that case, the Early Warning System (EWS) forms an important safety net that’s helps limit the extent of, or mitigate a (potential) problem at an early stage with the help of adequate measures.

 For GMP+ certified companies, it is sometimes mandatory to notify if contaminated feed is found.
 The conditions for this are described in the Feed Safety Management Requirements.
 Notifications are evaluated by GMP+ International and the GMP+ Community is informed if necessary.